metahelicase/site-builder/examples/index.md

 </footer>
 ```

-## Global parameters
+## Site parameters

-In the `build.gradle` script, in addition to the `root` and `indentation` properties, the `site` block can contain the definition of global parameters.
+In the `build.gradle` script, in addition to the `root` and `indentation` parameters, the `site` block can contain the definition of global parameters.
 Those parameters are available in all the page scripts, contained under a variable named `site`.

+The parameters always present in the `site` object are the following:
+  - `site.builder`: the DSL delegate,
+  - `site.root`: the path under which the pages are located,
+  - `site.page`: the full path of the page currently being built,
+  - `site.indentation`: how many spaces is made of an indentation level in the built HTML.

+The example below shows how to use site parameters.

 ```gradle
 // build.gradle